Darko-Martinovic/McpServer/README.md

 The server supports a plugin-based architecture allowing multiple data sources:

 - **Supermarket Plugin:** SQL Server-based inventory and sales management
-- **GkApi Plugin:** MongoDB-based price analysis and content statistics
+- **Third-Party-Provider Plugin:** MongoDB-based price analysis and content statistics
 - **Extensible Design:** Easy to add new plugins for additional data sources

 Each plugin provides: